How to Leverage Review Sites & Directories for Your Brand

 Software Advice found that a mix of positive and negative online reviews inspire the most trust in buyers because they make feedback on the product or service feel more authentic.
 No surprise there.
 What you say isn’t nearly as important as what others say about you.

-It’s no wonder that reviews have become an absolute necessity in the buying process and something that marketers need to be monitoring and managing.
-Third-party B2B software review sites operate in the same manner as review websites for consumers, such as TripAdvisor and Yelp.
+It’s no wonder that reviews have become an absolute necessity in the buying process and something that marketers need to manage and monitor.
+Third-party B2B software review sites, such as Capterra and G2Crowd, operate in the same manner as review websites for consumers, such as TripAdvisor and Yelp.

 There are dozens of B2B directories where you can list your business and products.
 Take the time to identify the sites that align well with the buyer you are trying to reach.

 How do you know which directories are best for your business?
 Unfortunately, there is not one right answer.
 The list will vary from industry to industry.
-You will need to do your due diligence to figure out where your customers are going to conduct research.
-This will help you determine which directories you should prioritize.
 HubSpot has created a helpful list of the top-25 business directories to give you an idea of where to get started.

-Once you’ve decided on which sites to focus, take the plunge and optimize directory listings for your business.
-Steps to the process are outlined below.
+Once you’ve decided on which sites to focus on, take the plunge and optimize directory listings for your business.
+Steps to the process are:

 Claim your business

 Just like any social site, you will need to go through the steps and processes of claiming your listing on each review site.
-Some sites might also require a verification process to be sure that you are r update and maintain the page.
 For example, you might need to be sure your LinkedIn account states you work for the company and have an email domain address that matches your business’ website URL.

 Consistent Contact Information

-According to Moz, one of the top to organic discoverability, are signals like name, address, and phone number (NAP).
-To maintain consistency, it’s important to maintain the same NAP information on all of your business directories and listings that you have on your website.
+According to Moz, one of the keys to organic discoverability are signals like name, address, and phone number.
+To maintain consistency, it’s important to maintain the same information on all of your business directories and listings that you have on your website.

 We discuss the importance of consistency in one of our recent articles on, 5 Strategies to Create Social Consistency for Your B2B Brand.
 Learn more about it here.